street candids / street portraits

 wanting to penetrate the almost impermeable barrier of the Other.

-What I do is slow time down to highlight the people by whom I pass, whether through candid shots or street portraits.
-By making their images, I can form these connections and bring the Other to life for whoever views the photographs
+I slow time down to highlight the people by whom I pass, whether through candid shots or street

 We can get rid of the divisions that dominate our country and abroad.